emcores/MiBench_ARM/Status.md

 The results below are obtained on Ubuntu 16.04 using arm-linux-gnueabi-gcc-5 (Ubuntu/Linaro 5.4.0-6ubuntu1~16.04.9) 5.4.0 20160609

+For further information on other fixes as well as alternative fixes, please refer to https://github.com/emcores/MiBench

 | Application | Compiles | Runs | Notes |
 |-------------|----------|------|-------|
 | automotive/basicmath | :white_check_mark: | :white_check_mark: | <ol><li>Change `gcc` to `arm-linux-gnueabi-gcc-5` in Makefile</li></ol> |